eficode-academy/git-katas/basic-commits/README.md

 ## The task

 1. Run `. setup.sh`
+1. Run `cd exercise` to switch to the exercise directory
 1. Use `git status` to see which branch you are on.
 1. What does `git log` look like?
 1. Create a file